Edwards County License Hearing Guide

 Possible Outcomes

-• Suspension Upheld: If the administrative law judge finds that the DPS has met its burden of proof, your license suspension will be upheld.
+• Suspension Upheld: If the judge rules against you, your license will be suspended.

 Hardship/Restricted License in Texas